mlochbaum/BQN/doc/undo.md

         ×˜ ¯3
         ×˜⁼ ×˜ ¯3  # It's not the same!

 Don't worry, this isn't 'nam.
 Undo doesn't always satisfy `𝕩 ≡ 𝔽⁼ 𝔽 𝕩`, but it *does* obey `𝕩 ≡ 𝔽 𝔽⁼ 𝕩`.
 That is, it gives one possible argument that could have been passed to `𝔽`, just not necessarily the one that actually was.
-BQN is conservative in how it uses this freedom, so that it won't for example make up new elements entirely to find an inverse.
+BQN is conservative in how it uses this freedom, so that it won't for example make up new elements entirely to find an inverse: `1⊸↓` is one function that it could undo but won't.
 It's usually used when there's an obvious or standard way to pick which of the possible values should be returned.

 In a BQN with floating-point numbers, computations are approximate, so the inverse is allowed to be approximate as well (any error should still be very small though).